pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ### Over 30 days
 There's no guaranteed return after 30 days.
-Redirect the customer to PG Supt for further assistance.
-(Template??)
+Ask the customer to contact our official support team for further assistance.

 ### (Reference Only) Amazon's A-to-Z Guarantee Refund